samuelvenetianer/WplusJetsBaseline/README.md

 # WplusJetsBaseline
 Pythia baseline code developed by bjohns

+Generates events using Pythia simulator and implements the detector effects.
+Outputs a file with truth-level and reco-level data.

 These instructions are a quick reference for running.
 For more information about steering, see Ben's full instructions and explanation at: https://github.com/bjohns664297/WplusJetsBaseline

 1) Once logging into cluster, type the following 4 commands one after another in the terminal (or see RootCopyPasta.txt in WplusJetsAnalysis):